Trial looking at mixing-and-matching different COVID vaccines could be game-changer

-Oxford, England — While most COVID-19 vaccine trial volunteers have no idea whether they're getting the real vaccine or a placebo, those participating in a potentially paradigm-shifting new study in the U.K. know they're getting two shots of a real vaccine — but they have no idea which ones.
+Oxford, England — While most COVID-19 vaccine trial volunteers have no idea whether they're getting the real vaccine or a placebo, for the volunteers participating in a potentially paradigm-shifting new study in the U.K., there is no placebo.
+It's not a question of whether they've had a shot, but which one — or rather, which two.

 As CBS News correspondent Charlie D'Agata reports, it's the first COVID-19 vaccine trial of its kind, and scientists say the results could revolutionize the future of vaccine distribution while also offering the most powerful weapon yet against emerging coronavirus variants.